 Citation with stable link: Philip A. Harland, 'Arabians and Aramaians: Poseidonios on relations between eastern peoples (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 22, 2023, http://philipharland.com/Blog/?p=7317.

 Authors: Poseidonios of Apameia (Kidd, fragment 280) on Mysians as cited in Strabo, Geography 1.2.34 (link).

 Comments: Poseidonios’ historical work (now largely lost) apparently included a number of ethnographic sections, many of which you can find in other posts here by choosing Poseidonios under the ancient authors category to your right.
 In this section, Strabo preserves Poseidonios’ views regarding Homer’s reference to a people named Erembians.
 Poseidonios argues that Erembians are in fact Arabians, but he also expands out from this to argue for a close kinship between a variety of peoples settled just east of the Mediterranean sea (in the Levant).

-Poseidonios, who was himself from Apameia in Syria, is also among the important sources that refer to the fact that those often labelled either “Syrians” or “Assyrians” by Greek outsiders often referred to themselves as “Aramaians” (also transliterated Aramaeans).
+Poseidonios, who was himself from Apameia in Syria, is also among the important sources that refer to the fact that those often labelled either “Syrians” or “Assyrians” by Greek outsiders often referred to themselves as “Aramaians” (also transliterated Aramaeans or Arameans).
 So this is another case where we see the complications in understanding distinctions between etic and emic categorizations of peoples.
 In this case, though, the author himself is aware of the complications, which is not always the case with ancient authors.
 As in the discussion of Mysians (link), once again we find Poseidonios (like Strabo) turning to poetry (Homer) as a source of supposedly accurate ethnographic and geographic data.

 Source of the translation: H.L.
 Jones, Strabo, 8 volumes, LCL (Cambridge, MA: HUP, 1917-28), public domain (passed away in 1932), adapted by Harland.